F-i-f/soft-brightness/README.md

 - If set to _Chain_, Soft Brightness will be used for the lowest part of the slider.
 Then over a given percentage of the slider, back-light control will be used.
-This is most useful:
-  - if the back-light control of your screen is working, but the lowest setting is still too bright.
+The keyboard brightness hotkeys will only be applied on the back-light part of the slider.
+This is most useful if the back-light control of your screen is working, but the lowest setting is still too bright.

 #### _Monitor(s)_